Assessing identification risk

 Using level of risk to calculate strength of identification processes

-That is, the greater the level of identification risk for a transaction, the stronger (more comprehensive and stringent) your identification processes need to be, as shown in the following table:
+That is, the greater the level of identification risk for a transaction, the stronger (more comprehensive and stringent) your identification processes need to be, as shown in table 2.

 There are 3 risk identification processes and they match the risks in the following way: